 We trust that one of these techniques solved your issue and made your Google Play Store back fully operational.
-In the case of nothing help, the issue needs to run further than expected, and you should probably contact Google support.
+In the case of nothing helping, the issue needs to run further than expected, and you should probably contact Google support.